ekschultz777/ProjectProgrammingII/README.md

 # Project for Programming II
-# Thank You for using Super Epic Maze Game
+# Thank You for using Maze Game
 # Created in java 14.0.2